DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>“Sing, ravens, of light’s final moments, a shadow descending from radiance on high.
 Sing of the angel, black-feathered and beaked, the Morninglord’s angel reclaiming its gift.
 The Symbol retaken, in ravens’ claws held.</p>
 <p>“Sing, ravens; you are the keepers, the watchers, the tellers of stories untold.
 Sing, ravens, of Lugdana’s memory, the shadows that lurk, and heroes to come.”</p></div>

-When her tale has ended and all participants have made their guesses—Stanimir and Arturi going last, with Stanimir voting “True” and Arturi voting “False”—Eliza reveals that her story was half-true.
+When her tale has ended and all participants have made their guesses—Stanimir and Arturi going last, with Stanimir voting "True" and Arturi voting "False"—Eliza reveals that her story was half-true.

 Lugdana was indeed a paladin of the Morninglord who bore the legendary *Holy Symbol of Ravenkind*.
 According to legend, the symbol was given to Lugdana by an angel in the guise of a raven.
 Eliza notes with a chuckle, however, that no one knows what happened to the Symbol after Lugdana fell at Yester Hill, nor where it resides today.

-### Arturi’s Tale
+### Arturi's Tale
 After three of the players have gone, Arturi then shares the following tale:

 <div class="description">